Maha Bodhi Society: Origins

-The Mahabodhi Temple
+Mahabodhi Temple

 After the defeat of the Palas by the Hindu Sena dynasty, Buddhism's position again began to erode and was soon followed by the conquest of Magadha by General Ikhtiar Uddin Muhammad Bin Bakhtiyar Khilji.
 During this period, the Mahabodhi Temple fell into disrepair and was largely abandoned.
 During the 16th century, a Hindu monastery was established near Bodh Gaya.
 Over the following centuries, the monastery's abbot or mahant became the area's primary landholder and claimed ownership of the Mahabodhi Temple grounds.

 In the 1880s, the then-British government of India began to restore Mahabodhi Temple under the direction of Sir Alexander Cunningham.
 In 1885, Sir Edwin Arnold visited the site and published several articles drawing the attention of the Buddhists to the deplorable conditions of Buddhagaya.
 He was guided in this undertaking by Ven.
 Weligama Sri Sumangala.
 In 1891, Anagarika Dharmapala started a campaign to return control of the temple to Buddhists, over the objections of the mahant.
 The campaign was partially successful in 1949, when control passed from the Hindu mahant to the state government of Bihar, which established a temple management committee.
 The committee has nine members, a majority of whom, including the chairman, must by law be Hindus.
 Mahabodhi's first head monk under the management committee was Anagarika Munindra, a Bengali man who had been an active member of the Maha Bodhi Society.

 Mulagandha Kuty Vihara in Sarnath

 Mulagandha Kuty Vihara in Sarnath is a fitting reminder of Sarnath's past glory.
 It is also the crowning and most glorious achievement of Anagarika Dharmapala's lifelong dedication.

 The construction of the Mulagandha Kuty Vihara was taken up by Anagarika Dharmapala in 1926, towards the end of his pious life.
-When he decided to construct a temple at Sarnath and after making the architectural plans, it was the generous Hawaiian Lady, Mary Foster who gave the first financial assistance that came from her parents, brother and well-wishers.
+When he decided to construct a temple at Sarnath and after making the architectural plans, his generous Hawaiian patron, Mary Robinson Foster, donated the first financial assistance that came from her parents, brother and well-wishers.
 Anagarika Dharmapala personally supervised the constructional works.
 The 200 feet high magnificent temple was opened to public in 1931.
-Later a reputed Japanese artist Kosetsu Nosu (1885- 1973) and his assistant undertook the task to decorate the temple walls with fresco paintings famously as the Mural paintings of Mulagandha Kuty Vihara, depicting the life events of Sakyamuni Buddha.
+Later a reputed Japanese artist Kosetsu Nosu (1885–1973) and his assistant undertook the task to decorate the temple walls with fresco paintings famously as the Mural paintings of Mulagandha Kuty Vihara, depicting the life events of Sakyamuni Buddha.
 On the opening day of the Vihara, the Buddha's relics donated to Anagarika Dharmapala by Govt. of India under the British Raj was enshrined in the temple.
 The Vihara, an attractive place of Buddhist worship was visited by numerous Indian and foreign dignitaries and millions of pilgrims and tourists over the past decades.
 At the Mulagandha Kuty Vihara annual function in November, the most attractive item among the programs is the exposition of the Buddha's sacred relic.
 People from different countries and from the homeland visit the Vihara to homage to the sacred relic considering it as a rare and an opportune moment in their lifetime.